Mitsubishi Oxygen Sensor Replacement

 - Start the engine.
 The check engine light may take a few days to reset.

 If the check engine light does not turn off, follow this guide to learn how to diagnose the Mitsubishi check engine light.
 A similar procedure can be carried out to change the downstream oxygen sensor (Bank 1 Sensor 2).
-B1S2 is easier to reach by lifting the vehicle and reaching it from underneath.
+B1S2 is easier to reach by lifting and reaching the vehicle from underneath.

 Related Codes